-The decision to readmit a previously expelled pupil shall be at the sole discretion of the Principal, based upon the pupil's successful completion of their Rehabilitation Plan.
-If the Principal determines that the pupil has not met the criteria for readmission, the parent may appeal this decision to the ECS Board of Directors' designated expulsion committee.
-The pupil's readmission is also contingent upon the capacity of ECMS-G at the time the pupil seeks readmission.
+The decision to readmit a previously expelled pupil shall be at the sole discretion of the Board of Directors' designated expulsion panel and based upon the pupil having met the requirements and goals of the rehabilitation plan.
+The pupil's readmission is also contingent upon the capacity of ECMS-I at the time the pupil seeks readmission.